 Open a Roth IRA Too

-A 401k isn’t the only way to save for retirement.
+A 401k isn’t the only way to save for retirement in your 20s.
 If you’d like to have tax-free income by the time you retire, then you can also open what’s known as a Roth IRA.

 Roth IRAs work the opposite of a 401k.
 With a Roth, you pay taxes on your income now and then owe the IRS nothing later on.
 That means all the money you earn on top of your savings is also completely tax-free by the time you retire.

-You can open a Roth IRA with any financial institution of your choice.
+You can open a Roth IRA in your 20s with any financial institution of your choice.
 In fact, most robo-advisors will give you this option if you open an account with them.

 Save Until It Hurts